UPD (08/11/2022). The article below was written before the big migration to Mastodon. You can find us here as well: @[email protected]

-This page explains the purpose of the Twitter account @gene_regulation, as well as my general philosophy concerning the professional use of Twitter.
-It’s long but important; please read it if you have time.
+This page explains the purpose of the Twitter account @generegulation, as well as my general philosophy concerning the professional use of Twitter.
+It’s long but important, so please read it if you have time.

 What is your preferred web platform for scientific discussions?
 Please answer and re-tweet.

 So I have been thinking a lot about the culture of scientific discussions online.
 Some time ago I wrote an article which argued that online discussions of preprints and journal publications may require special (pseudo)anonymisation systems.
-Later I decided to contradict myself and started discussing science online without anonymisation, using @gene_regulation account as a proof of principle.
-This account is devoted to the scientific community interested in quantitative gene regulation.
-I started actively using it in 2015.
-Since that time the readership of @gene_regulation increased to several thousand scientists, and currently about 5 new academic followers are added each day.
-As you can see from the user polls below, the audience of this account consists of about 28% PIs, 37% postdocs and 31% graduate students, and is very serious about science:
+Later I decided to contradict myself and started discussing science online without anonymisation, using @generegulation account as a proof of principle.
+Since my main concern was to improve the friendliness and inclusivity of open discussions, on a number of occasions I interfered in online debates, trying to prevent/stop dangerous crowd behaviors.
+In doing so, sometimes I was protecting people who were being attacked for their opinions that I did not agree with.
+Sometimes I was trying to protect people whom I did not know at all, from the avalanche of comments initiated by well-known senior scientists whom I follow and respect.
+In most cases my message was well-taken, but sometimes it put in temporal danger my own reputation.
+Well, let’s hope these efforts were worth it.
+This account brought together several thousand scientists interested in quantitative gene regulation.
+Since 2015 the readership of @generegulation increased from just 100 personal contacts to several thousand members worldwide, and currently about 6 new academic followers are added each day.
+All levels of academic seniority are represented: we have about 28% PIs, 27% postdocs and 30% graduate students.
+Most followers are very serious about science, as detailed in the polls below:

 Poll for the followers of this account (please do not re-twit):